Playbook System Reference

 Wire Protocol

-Response: One JSON object per \n.
+Response: one JSON object per \n.

 Response Schema